CORE ARCHITECTURE

 2. Formal Verification: Completeness

--- Proves that the transition conditions form a Complete Covering System.
+-- Proves the transition conditions form a complete, exclusive cover of ℤ.

 import Mathlib.Data.Int.ModEq